lightning/bolts/02-peer-protocol.md

 Once the channel funder receives the `funding_signed` message, they must broadcast the funding transaction to the Bitcoin network.
-After the `funding_signed` message is sent/received, both side should wait for the funding transaction to ensure the blockchain and reach their specified depth (number of confirmations).
+After the `funding_signed` message is sent/received, both sides should wait for the funding transaction to ensure the blockchain and reach their specified depth (number of confirmations).
 After both sides have sent the `funding_locked` message, the channel is estimated and can begin